-A new study just released by the Center for Effective Philanthropy examines the state of practise in philanthropy, finding that even though foundation leaders’ attitudes about general operating support have shifted over the years, practices have not.
+A new study just released by the Center for Effective Philanthropy examines the state of practice in philanthropy, finding that even though foundation leaders’ attitudes about general operating support have shifted over the years, practices have not.

 The report ‘New Attitudes, Old Practices: The Provision of Multiyear General Operating Support’ found that while 58 per cent of foundation CEOs surveyed reported that their foundations provide some multiyear GOS grants, they generally do so for few grantees.
 Only 11 per cent of funders provide multiyear GOS to more than half of their grantees.